Nether Worton

-Nether Worton is a hamlet in Oxfordshire, about 6+1/2 mi south of Banbury and 7 mi east of Chipping Norton.
-Nether Worton was a separate civil parish until 1932, when it was merged with Over Worton to form the current civil parish of Worton.
+Nether Worton is a hamlet in the civil parish of Worton, in the West Oxfordshire district, in the county of Oxfordshire, England.
+It is about 6+1/2 mi south of Banbury and 7 mi east of Chipping Norton.
+In 1931 the parish had a population of 42.
+On 1 April 1932 the parish was abolished and merged with Over Worton to form "Worton".

 Archaeology

 Earthworks on Hawk Hill indicate a prehistoric settlement of unknown date, possibly Iron Age.

 Manor

 The Domesday Book records that until 1066 one Leofgeat held the manor of Ortune, probably at what is now Nether Worton.
 After the Norman Conquest of England an estate of three hides and half a yardland at Worton passed to William the Conqueror's half-brother Odo of Bayeux.
 By 1086 there were 15 households consisting of 10 smallholders and five villagers.